-The SENCo maintains an up to date register of students identified as having additional needs.
+The SENDCo maintains an up to date register of students identified as having additional needs.
 This is made available to all adults who work within the school.

-Students with a Statement of Special Educational Need or Education Health and Care Plan (EHCP), and students who have SEND support, will have individual education advice available to all teachers.
-Students with EHCPs and students with higher level learning needs, have a key adult who is a level three or higher Teaching Assistant or member of staff.
+Students with an Education Health and Care Plan (EHCP), and students who have SEND support, will have individual education advice available to all teachers.

+Students with EHCPs and students with higher level learning needs, have a key adult who is a level three or Higher Level Teaching Assistant.